-In 2013 I completed my PhD by artefact and exegesis, completing a young adult novel and a thesis.
+In 2013 I completed my PhD by artefact and exegesis, submitting a young adult novel and a thesis.
 During and after that time I have had extensive contact with other students of creative PhDs.
-I’m on a facebook group where people sometimes ask about signing up to do one of these, and the response is always overwhelmingly positive – people encourage others to go ahead and apply.
-From my perspective, I am really pleased that I obtained my PhD, but I feel that anyone going into the ‘journey’ should do so with their eyes wide open, so I’m putting forward a few things to be aware of.
+I’m on a facebook group where people sometimes ask about signing up to do one of these.
+The response is always overwhelmingly positive – people encourage others to go ahead and apply.
+From my perspective, I am really pleased I obtained my PhD, but I believe anyone starting the ‘journey’ should have their eyes wide open.
+So this post discusses some things to be aware of.

-- Your preferred emphasis and the university’s might not be the same.
+Your preferred emphasis and the university’s might not be the same.
 On paper a creative PhD is (depending on the uni) 70% creative project and 30% academic text.
 In practice, this is often reversed.
-Creative artists coming in are highly skilled and experienced at what they do, but often less so on the academic side.
-It can be a shock to find there is a huge expectation that you will spend the greater majority of your time on the academic writing.
-The thing is, supervisors need to ensure you will tick all the boxes so they want to make sure you are getting the research and the chapters done.
-Friends of mine have (to their horror!) been told to put their novel aside for months whilst they get chapters of their exegesis/thesis written.
+Creative artists coming in are highly skilled and experienced at their arts practice, but usually less so on academic writing.
+It can be a shock to realise there is a huge expectation that you will spend the majority of your time on the academic work.
+Supervisors need to be sure you will tick all the boxes in terms of getting research and thesis chapters written.
+Friends of mine have (to their horror!) been told to put their novel aside for months whilst they focus on the academic text.

 The best way to go into the PhD with your eyes wide open is to have some really good conversations with others who have gone through it, and with your potential supervisor to really sort out expectations.
 Good luck!

 *PhD standard may be very different to publication standard!